-Environmental taxes have been increasingly used to influence the behaviour of economic operators, whether producers or consumers.
-The EU has increasingly favoured these instruments because they provide a flexible and cost-effective means for reinforcing the polluter-pays principle and for reaching environmental policy objectives.
-The use of economic tools for the benefit of the environment is promoted in the EU Environment Action Programme to 2020 — 7th environment action programme (EAP), the EU sustainable development goals and the Europe 2020 strategy.
+Environmental taxes are used to influence the behaviour of economic operators, whether producers or consumers.
+The EU has progressively favoured these instruments because they provide a flexible and cost-effective means for reinforcing the polluter-pays principle and for reaching environmental policy objectives.
+The use of economic tools for the benefit of the environment is promoted in the EU Environment Action Programme to 2020, the EU sustainable development goals and the Europe 2020 strategy.

 - Environmental tax revenues (ESMS metadata file — env_ac_tax_esms)

 - Environmental taxes by economic activity (NACE Rev. 2 ) (ESMS metadata file — env_ac_taxind2_esms)